 If you're a teacher, lecturer or other staff member at an educational institution you can apply for the discount by providing an ID card, payslip or other form of identification that proves you work there.

 To make the process as smooth as possible if you're a university student, sign up online at Unidays, which is a free website that offers a number of student-only deals.
-All you need is your university email address that you're given when you enrol.
+All you need is your university email address that you're given when you enroll.

 How to claim an Apple education discount